hollowdll/hakjdb/README.md

 # kvdb
 In-memory key-value store.
 Can be used as a database or cache.

+**Note!** This project is in early development.
+No releases yet, but we are close to v0.1.0.
+Lots of cool stuff coming after that.

 # Data types

 Currently supported data types: